Locarno Pact, 1925

 What was the Locarno Pact?

-The Locarno Pact was a treaty intended to improve the relationship between Germany, Belgium and France by protecting their borders.
+The Locarno Pact was a intended to improve the relationship between Germany, Belgium and France by protecting their borders.

 When was the Locarno Pact signed?